developmentseed/moz-datapipeline/script-eaul/README.md

   -e WAY_IDS=21926,22672 \
   moz-eaul
 ```

+The results will be uploaded to the provided s3 bucket under `eaul/results/`.
+This folder will also include a file with the unroutable pairs found during the processing.

 ## Building the image
 To build the image we need to use the Dockerfile in `script-eaul/`, but it has to be built with the global context because it needs files that are in the root directory.